Japan insurer Tokio Marine eyes more acquisitions in U.S., Mexico

-TOKYO Tokio Marine Holdings Inc (8766.T) is seeking acquisitions in the United States and Mexico to spread out its risk, the CEO of Japan's largest property-casualty insurer by market value said, as rivals go after growth closer to home in Southeast Asia.
+TOKYO, July 29 Tokio Marine Holdings Inc is seeking acquisitions in the United States and Mexico to spread out its risk, the CEO of Japan's largest property-casualty insurer by market value said, as rivals go after growth closer to home in Southeast Asia.

 With sizable business in Britain and North America, Tokio Marine is currently the most geographically diverse Japanese insurer.
 CEO and President Tsuyoshi Nagano told Reuters Tokio Marine was keen to further expand abroad to diversify its risk, rather than to offset weak growth prospects at home.